 Progression of the disease often results in the need for a cane or walker and more severe cases ultimately require a wheelchair.
 A wide variety of symptoms are observed across cases and over time given the degenerative nature of the disease.
 Now that so many gene mutations have been identified as causing HSP, it may explain some of the variation in both symptoms and severity between cases.
 The majority of individuals with HSP have a normal life expectancy.

 Less common symptoms include urinary urgency.
 Even less commonly, the upper limbs and voice can be affected, particularly in severe, early onset cases.
-In rare, ‘complicated’ forms it can be accompanied by other neurological symptoms including optic neuropathy and retinopathy (eye diseases), dementia, mental retardation, ataxia (lack of muscle control), icthyosis (skin disorder), peripheral neuropathy (commonly tingling or numbness in hands or feet) and deafness.
+In rare, ‘complicated’ forms it can be accompanied by other neurological symptoms including optic neuropathy and retinopathy (eye diseases), dementia, cognitive impairment, ataxia (lack of muscle control), icthyosis (skin disorder), peripheral neuropathy (commonly tingling or numbness in hands or feet) and deafness.
 Severe pain sometimes also occurs.
 Many other diseases can also possibly complicate the symptoms of HSP if present.